calvink19/calvink19.github.io/index.md

 # Index
 **Hello, I'm Calvin.**
-I like to tinker with old iOS devices in my spare time.
+I'm from the US (*.uk was cheaper than .com or .net*), and like to tinker with old iOS devices in my spare time.
+I enjoy creating useful things, whether it's tutorials on YouTube, scripts, or websites (like this one).

 ***